mikeg64/hpc-introduction/courseexercises.md

   * Create an input file which will contain the expected input data ' that you would normally enter at the keyboard'.
-  * Prepare a job submission script which will
-        * read the data from your input file
-        * write the results into a job output file or another file of your choice.
+  * Prepare a job submission script which will read the data from your input file and write the results into a job output file or another file of your choice.
   * Submit the script to SGE.
   * Add commands to join the error and normal output into one single file and also to email you about the progress of your job.